-- 3. The Directors shall consist of persons who possess skills and competencies in areas that are: - (a) necessary to enable the Board and Board committees to properly discharge their duties and responsibilities; and - (b) relevant to the Corporation's activities. - 4.
+- 3. Subject to compliance with the Applicable Requirements (as defined below) and the Corporation's constating documents, the Board shall be comprised of such number of members as determined by the Board from time to time - 4.
+The Directors shall consist of persons who possess skills and competencies in areas that are: - (a) necessary to enable the Board and Board committees to properly discharge their duties and responsibilities; and - (b) relevant to the Corporation's activities. - 5.
 At least a majority of the directors shall be individuals who are "independent" directors in accordance with applicable securities laws and stock exchange policies.
-Subject to the size and operations of the Corporation, the Board is committed to setting measurable objectives for the long-term goal of improving gender representation across all levels of the organization.
-The Board will include in the Annual Report each year: - (a) a summary of the Corporation's progress towards achieving the measurable objectives set under this Policy for the year to which the Annual Report relates; and - (b) details of the measurable objectives set under this Policy for the subsequent financial year. - 5.
+Subject to the size and operations of the Corporation, the Board is committed to setting measurable objectives for the long-term goal of improving gender representation across all levels of the organisation.
+The Board will include in the Annual Report each year: - (a) a summary of the Corporation's progress towards achieving the measurable objectives set under this Policy for the year to which the Annual Report relates; and - (b) details of the measurable objectives set under this Policy for the subsequent financial year. - 6.
 The Board does not believe it should establish term limits for directors as term limits could result in the loss of Directors who have been able to develop, over a period of time, significant insight into the Corporation and its operations and an institutional memory that benefits the Board as well as the Corporation and its stakeholders.